SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/prerequisites.md

         }
         ```

-2. The sample data generated in the previous steps, creates the **data** folder in the **test** folder.
-To use the data for productive usgae, move the **data** folder to the **db** folder.
-Open the terminal, and run the following command to move the csv files.

-    ```sh
-    mv test/data db/data
-    ```

 3. Do the productive build for your application, by running the below command in the terminal.

     ```sh
         cds build --production
     ```

-4. Deploy the csv files to the hana database, by running the below command in the terminal.
+4. Create binding to the hana database, by running the below command in the terminal.

     ```sh
-    cds deploy --to hana
+    cds bind --to IncidentManagement-db
     ```

     > [!Note]